-Join Blue Planet Foundation on Saturday, April 21, 2018, from 9:00 AM to 11:00 AM for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
-The event is made possible by our platinum sponsor, Sunrun, and sponsors Susan M. Kosasa Fund of the Hawaii Community Foundation and Inter-Island Solar Supply.
+On Saturday, April 21, 2018 Hawaii residents gathered at 15 locations across the state for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
+The event was made possible by our platinum sponsor, Sunrun, and sponsors Susan M. Kosasa Fund of the Hawaii Community Foundation and Inter-Island Solar Supply.

-On April 21, 2018, thousands of students and community members will join Blue Planet Foundation in drawing “blue lines” in chalk to mark the sea level rise exposure area around Hawaii.
+On April 21, 2018, thousands of students and community members joined Blue Planet Foundation in drawing “blue lines” in chalk to mark the sea level rise exposure area around Hawaii.